D1 humanoid robot sets new half-marathon world record

 Humanoid robots may be about to break the 100-metre sprint record

-Humanoid robots are approaching the 100-metre sprint record, showcasing their ability to run a half-marathon faster than humans.
-This rapid advancement raises questions about the motivations behind developing such speedy robots, particularly when the...
+Humanoid robots are approaching the men's 100-metre sprint record, showcasing their ability to run a half-marathon faster than humans.
+This rapid advancement raises questions about the motivations behind developing such speedy robots, especially when...

 Discoveries, research, environment, and health innovations.